zahoruiko/React-Native-Swipe-List/README.md

 # React-Native-Swipe-List
-# Implementation of a list with a function for swiping its elements in React Native
+# An example of implementation of a list with a function for swiping its elements in React Native

 # Getting Started